Power Punch II: Development and release

 Power Punch II was developed by Melbourne-based Beam Software.
 The game was allegedly intended as a sequel to Nintendo's 1987 NES release Mike Tyson's Punch-Out!!, which featured the likeness of former heavyweight boxing champion Mike Tyson as its final boss.
 Similar to Punch-Out!!, Beam Software's project, originally titled Mike Tyson's Intergalactic Power Punch, was to star the eponymous boxer, this time as the player-controlled protagonist.
 This version of the game was showcased at the Winter 1991 Consumer Electronics Show.
 However, possibly due to Tyson's rape conviction that same year, the developer modified the game by removing all references to Tyson including changing the player character's name to Mark Tyler.
 It was picked up and released in North America by publisher American Softworks as Power Punch II despite the game not being an actual sequel.

 There has been conflicting information and confusion regarding Nintendo's involvement in the game.
 While most sources state that it was originally a co-production between Beam Software and Nintendo only for the latter to distance themselves from the project due to Tyson's legal issues, others such as Destructoid dispute this, opining that it made little sense for Nintendo to maintain the licence when they re-released Punch-Out!! without Tyson's likeness in 1990 when their deal with the boxer expired.
 They did note the mention of Nintendo supposedly owning the trademark to Power Punch II in the game's legal screen, though programmer and character designer Andrew Bailey does not recall having been contracted by Nintendo to develop a Punch Out!! sequel.
-He stated, "I don’t remember it being commissioned by Nintendo.
+He stated, "I don't remember it being commissioned by Nintendo.
 We were working for LJN (from memory) a small US publisher.
-Of course, Nintendo needed to approve every game, and they would have probably not liked [Mike Tyson’s] involvement once the issues came out."
+Of course, Nintendo needed to approve every game, and they would have probably not liked [Mike Tyson's] involvement once the issues came out."

 In 2009, a playable prototype ROM of Mike Tyson's Intergalactic Power Punch was released online by a collector after funds were raised from users of a popular Nintendo forum.
-Piko Interactive eventually acquired the rights to Power Punch II and in 2019 released the game digitally on Steam for PCs that use Microsoft Windows.
+Piko Interactive eventually acquired the rights to Power Punch II and in 2019 released the game digitally on Steam for Microsoft Windows.
 Piko Interactive also included the game on a multicart released for the handheld Evercade console the following year.